 - 2.22.
 The Census data from 2011 reveals there were 3,342 households, providing an average household size of 2.28 persons.
 This was an increase in the average household size from the 2001 Census data from 2.21 persons. - 2.23.
 More recently a number of planning permissions have been granted in the Parish.
-These include 16 dwellings at Stafford House; 130 dwellings at Hassocks Golf Club; and 129 dwellings on land west of London Road. - 2.24.
+These include Stafford House;6 Hassocks Golf Club;7 and land west of London Road.8 - 2.24.
 In addition, the Parish is set to experience significant growth with the delivery of the strategic allocation on land to the north of Clayton Mills.
 MSDP Policy DP11, the site for strategic development for 500 new homes.